radzionc/increaser/prompts/context.md

 When changing projects Increaser will automatically set a task the user worked on last time for that project.
 If the user didn't work on any task for that project, there will be no task selected.

 While the user will primarily track their work through focus sessions, they can also track time by manually adding a focus session from the side timeline on the focus page.
 There, they can also edit and delete existing sessions.

+When it the time after user's workday end, the focus launcher will be disabled and the user will see a message that they should stop working, but they can unlock the focus launcher if they want to continue working.

 ## Goals